Five classic seaside activities for you and your family

 ‘I don’t know why, but the meals we have on picnics always taste so much nicer than the ones we have indoors.’
 That’s George in one of Enid Blyton’s Famous Five books.
 If you share George’s love of the outdoors, come with us for an action-packed day at the seaside.

-Time to break out the buckets and spades.
+Wondering what you can do with your family at the beach?
+Break out the buckets and spades!
 Top up everyone’s sunscreen and have a sit down while the kids build castles in the sand.
 Or get stuck in and give the kids a hand with the grand design.

 If you or your family loves nature, head for some rockpools or a quay and find a good place to catch a crab.
 There’s a huge sense of satisfaction if you’re lucky and skilled enough to catch one!
 You can demonstrate to your children how to be kind to the crabs: use a net, not a hook, and place any you do catch gently in a big bucket with sea water, rocks and seaweed.
 And of course, show them how to put them carefully back where you found them.